Hurence/logisland/logisland-documentation/user/components/common-processors.rst

    :escape: \

    "Name of the field to add", "Value of the field to add", "Add a field to the record with the specified value.
 Expression language can be used.You can not add a field that end with '.type' as this suffix is used to specify the type of fields to add", "", "null", **true**
    "Name of the field to add with the suffix '.field.type'", "Type of the field to add", "Add a field to the record with the specified type.
 These properties are only used if a correspondant property without the suffix '.field.type' is already defined.
-If this property is not defined, default type for adding fields is String.You can only use Logisland predefined type fields.", "NULL, STRING, INT, LONG, ARRAY, FLOAT, DOUBLE, BYTES, RECORD, MAP, ENUM, BOOLEAN, UNION, DATETIME", "STRING", false
+If this property is not defined, default type for adding fields is String.You can only use Logisland predefined type fields.", "NULL, STRING, INT, LONG, ARRAY, FLOAT, DOUBLE, BYTES, RECORD, MAP, ENUM, BOOLEAN, UNION, DATETIME, OBJECT", "STRING", false
    "Name of the field to add with the suffix '.field.name'", "Name of the field to add using expression language", "Add a field to the record with the specified name (which is evaluated using expression language).
 These properties are only used if a correspondant property without the suffix '.field.name' is already defined.
 If this property is not defined, the name of the field to add is the key of the first dynamic property (which is the main and only required dynamic property).", "", "null", **true**

 Extra informations